open-mmlab/mmtracking/docs/en/get_started.md

     --output ${OUTPUT} \
     --show
 ```

-**Note** that the SOT demo support load the annotation of the first frame from the annotation file.
+**Note** that the SOT demo supports loading the annotation of the first frame from the annotation file.
 You can specify an argument
-`--gt_bbox_file` which menas the gt_bbox file path of the video.
-The first line annotatioin in the file will be used to initilize the tracker.
-If not specified, you would draw init bbox of the video manually.**
+`--gt_bbox_file` which means the gt_bbox file path of the video.
+The first line annotation in the file will be used to initialize the tracker.
+If not specified, you would draw init bbox of the video manually.